 The 2001 Farm Environmental Management Survey collected data nationally on manure management on Canadian beef, dairy and hog farms.
 Most manure was applied to the land during fall (43.6%) and spring (29.9%) months.
 However, over half (53.3%) of beef cattle manure was left on the surface or incorporated into the soil after more than a week.
 Ideally, manure would be incorporated sooner to reduce odour, volatilization and runoff19.
 According to the 2016 Census of Agriculture, manure, either solid or liquid, was applied on just under a total of seven million acres across the country, with the largest percentage of those acres in Quebec (30.2%), Ontario (26.4%) and Alberta (17.3%)20.
 The 2017 Farm Management Survey reported that 76% of beef cattle operations broadcast solid manure on field crops and incorporated it into the soil.
 Manure is also used on pastureland with 37% of 2017 respondents using it as a management tool2.
 The format of the surveys and the questions asked of beef cattle producers in the Farm Management Survey changed from 2001 to 2017, making some comparisons of certain data more challenging.

 Opportunities exist for beef cattle operations to consider and develop manure management plans (MMPs).
 These contain records for each field including soil test results, nutrient requirements for the desired crops, yields, crop rotations, and usage and application rate of manure and/or commercial fertilizers.
+In many regions, a nutrient management plan which encompasses manure management is appropriate.
 Less than 14% of beef farms surveyed in 2001 had developed an MMP.
 By 2011, 23.8% of farms surveyed in the Census of Agriculture had adopted a nutrient or manure management plan21.
 Part of a MMP includes reviewing and implementing beneficial management practices (BMPs) based on regional conditions to reduce environmental risks or realize environmental benefits.
 These BMPs are designed to protect groundwater and surface water, reduce runoff, and minimize nutrient losses and odour emissions.

-Some factors to consider when creating a manure management plan:
+Some factors to consider when creating a manure or nutrient management plan:

 - analyze the manure to determine manure nutrient content